 Because the parents are DNA tested, the puppies are considered clear by parentage, because we know that they can't inherit any defects from their parents since their parents don't have the genes for those defects.
 However, if you would still like your puppy tested before they go to their new home, we can arrange to have that done at your cost as early as 4 weeks of age.
-If we are selling a puppy for breeding purposes, we require them to be DNA tested and have their CAER eye exam done before they leave for their new home.
+If we are selling a puppy for breeding purposes, we can have them DNA tested and have their CAER eye exam done before they leave for their new home (at buyers expense).

 What does lifetime breeder support mean?

 Lifetime breeder support means that for the entire life of the puppy, we will be there to answer any questions, help with any issues, babysit for a reduced rate, and offer grooming services at a reduced rate.
 If medical support is needed, the dog needs training help, or you have a family emergency and need us to take the dog for a while, we will be there!
 We will also take back any puppy at any stage of its life if you can no longer keep the dog.
 Lifetime breeder support is our guarantee that one of our puppies will never end up in a shelter.